thisisnsh/aithing/README.md

 5 Nov
-- Settings
 - Size relative to screen.
 Store the size in settings by percentage of the screen.
+- Bug when hover on lower width screen it shifts horizontally
+- Bug change color of send gmail message
+- Bug cursor shifted up
+- On settings change refresh modesl in notch view

 6 Nov
 - Multitasking
+- Remove double clicks due to hover

 7 Nov
-- Remove double clicks due to hover
-- Bug when hover on lower width screen it shifts horizontally
 - Shortcut
     - ctrl left / right to open minimize
     - ctrl up / down to shift up / down